-Secondary Responsible Officer: Executive Director, Office of International Programs
+Secondary Responsible Officer: Executive Director, Center for Global Engagement

 The purpose of this policy is to ensure that the university complies with the Immigration Reform and Control Act (IRCA) in ensuring that all university employees' identity and eligibility to work in the United States are verified.
 The policy also sets guidelines for the university’s responsibilities in hiring individuals who are not United States citizens or permanent residents, including the guidelines for payment of immigration fees necessary to employ such international workers at the university.

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia § 23.1-1600.
 The Board has delegated the authority to manage the university to the president.

 The regulations of the U.S. Citizenship and Immigration Services (USCIS) are contained in Title 8 of the Code of Federal Regulations.

 An alien in the United States or at a port of entry who is found to be unable or unwilling to return to his/her country of nationality, or to seek the protection of that country because of persecution or a well-founded fear of persecution.
 Persecution or the fear thereof must be based on the alien's race, religion, nationality, membership in a particular social group, or political opinion.
 For persons with no nationality, the country of nationality is considered to be the country in which the alien last habitually resided.
 An asylee is eligible to adjust to lawful permanent resident status after one year of continuous presence in the United States.